Goodka7/GRC/Final_Report.md

-By following this plan, NovaCore will become much more secure, able to handle cyber threats better, and build stronger trust with its customers.
+By following this plan, NovaCore will become much more secure, able to handle cyber threats better, keep in compliance and build stronger trust with its customers.
 We’re committed to making cybersecurity a key part of our business success.

 If you have questions or need updates, contact:
 **security@novacoretech.fake**